Should Christians ever struggle with depression?

 One person suffering from depression said, “I feel as though I died a few weeks ago and my body hasn’t found out yet.”
 Another described it as, “It’s like drowning – except you can see everyone around you breathing.”

-So, as with any other emotional enemy, God not only is able to hold us up in the midst of it – He’s actually able to use it in our lives for His glory.
-That’s never anything but amazing to me.
+All of this said, God not only is able to hold us up in the midst of it – He’s actually able to use it in our lives for His glory.

 NOTE: If you struggle with depression get help immediately.